We need your help!

 Sample phone script*

 My name is [your name] and I'm a [parent/educator/community member] constituent from[city].
-I'm calling to encourage [representative/senator] to co-sponsor the bipartisan Civics Secures Democracy Act (HR 1814) reintroduced in both the House and Senate by House Representatives Rosa DeLauro, Tom Cole, Earl Blumenauer, and by Senators Chris Coons and John Cornyn.
+I'm calling to encourage [representative/senator] to co-sponsor the bipartisan Civics Secures Democracy Act (HR 1814) reintroduced in both the House and Senate by House Representatives Rosa DeLauro, Tom Cole, Earl Blumenauer, and by Senators Chris Coons, John Cornyn, Angus King, Jim Inhofe, Mark Kelly, and Bill Cassidy.
 This bill is focused on providing resources to states and districts for quality American history and civics education.

 I believe in prioritizing the study of American history and civics across the United States because [Insert your individual reason for supporting the bill].